codalnest/files/lgc.md

 (3) Consistent with the technical and administrative standards of the Department of Health, create committees which shall advise local health agencies on matters such as, but not limited to, personnel selection and promotion, bids and awards, grievances and complaints, personnel discipline, budget review, operations review and similar functions.

-SECTION 103.
+Section 103.
 Meetings and Quorum. - (a) The board shall meet at least once a month or as often as may be necessary.

 (b) A majority of the members of the board shall constitute a quorum, but the chairman or the vice-chairman must be present during meetings where budgetary proposals are being prepared or considered.
 The affirmative vote of all the majority of the members shall be necessary to approve such proposals.

-SECTION 104.
+Section 104.
 Compensation and Remuneration. - The chairman, vice-chairman, and members of the provincial, city or municipal health board shall perform their duties as such without compensation or remuneration.
 Members thereof who are not government officials or employees shall be entitled to necessary traveling expenses and allowances chargeable against the funds of the local health board concerned, subject to existing accounting and auditing rules and regulations.

-SECTION 105.
+Section 105.
 Direct National Supervision and Control by the Secretary of Health. - In cases of epidemics, pestilence, and other widespread public health dangers, the Secretary of Health may, upon the direction of the President and in consultation with the local government unit concerned, temporarily assume direct supervision and control over health operations in any local government unit for the duration of the emergency, but in no case exceeding a cumulative period of six (6) months.
 With the concurrence of the local government unit concerned, the period for such direct national control and supervision may be further extended.

-TITLE SIX. - LOCAL DEVELOPMENT COUNCILS
+### TITLE SIX. - LOCAL DEVELOPMENT COUNCILS

-SECTION 106.
+Section 106.
 Local Development Councils. - (a) Each local government unit shall have a comprehensive multi-sectoral development plan to be initiated by its development council and approved by its Sanggunian.
 For this purpose, the development council at the provincial city, municipal, or Barangay level, shall assist the corresponding Sanggunian in setting the direction of economic and social development, and coordinating development efforts within its territorial jurisdiction.

-SECTION 107.
+Section 107.
 Composition of Local Development Councils. - The composition of the local development council shall be as follows:

 (b) The Barangay development council shall be headed by the Punong Barangay and shall be composed of the following members: